-For fee-for-service claims submitted directly to Medicaid, the provider must bill using "place of service - 02" when submitting the claim.
+For fee-for-service claims submitted directly to Medicaid, the provider must bill using "place of service - 02" when submitting a professional claim (CMS 1500) and using a "GT modifier" when submitting an institutional claim (UB-04).
 For Medicaid Managed Care Plans, please contact the plan the member is enrolled in for additional information.